 This video is very important to see if you plan to live with a pet otter.

-This endangered species is showing up on social media and "animal cafes" and otter cafes in Japan are one reason why they're so popular.
+This endangered species is showing up on social media in "animal cafes" and otter cafes around Japan are one reason why they're so popular.
 The pet trade is exposing them along with other exotic animals.

 The Asian otters are wild otters!
 Other otters (sea otter, river otter) aren't as popular.
 Remember those captive otters you see in the otter cafes are stressed.

 Do you or anyone you know, live with a pet otter?
 Let us know on the Wide Open Pets Facebook page!